IBM Assessment Centre & Study Guide

 The last exercise of the IBM assessment centre depends on the role that you have applied for.
 (Your joining instructions will make this part clear.)

-The interview will be with the hiring manager and will be CV-based.
+The final interview will be with the hiring manager and will be CV-based.
 You need to base all elements of your communication posture on IBM’s core value competencies:

 - Client Focus

 - Taking Ownership